Ronnie-personal/identity-for-all/B2C/README.md

     .AddMicrosoftIdentityWebApi(builder.Configuration.GetSection("AzureAdB2C"));
 ```

-In your controller, add [Authorize] decorator, which will make sure all incoming requests have an authentication bearer:
+In your controller, add [Authorize] decorator, which will make sure all incoming requests have an authentication bearer.
+> To authenticate to Azure services usning managed identity, simply call `new DefaultAzureCredential()`.
+For more information see: [authenticate](https://docs.microsoft.com/en-us/dotnet/azure/sdk/authentication?tabs=command-line)

 ```csharp
 [Authorize]